noblethrasher/C-/readme.md

     For instance, an `abstract` class, Foo, with two or more subclasses, Bar1, Bar2, ... describes a logical disjunction where Foo is either a Bar1, **or** a Bar2, **or**, ...

     Similarly, we can model logical conjunctions using interfaces.
-Thus, if Foo implements interfaces for IBar and IBaz then is at once a IBar and a IBaz.
+Thus, if Foo implements interfaces for IBar and IBaz then an instance of Foo is at once an IBar and an IBaz.